vsenko/ncalayer-proxy/README.md

 Starts a WebSocket proxy that prints all passing messages to console.
 Without `-no-confirmations` flag suspends all messages until user confirmation.

-Requires port forwarding to be configured, currently tested only with Linux `iptables`.
+Requires port forwarding to be configured, currently tested with Linux `iptables` and macOS `pfctl`.
 Instructions are printed to console during startup.

 ## Installing